ShrutiKarandikar/Portfolio/foodfun.md

 Recently I thought, since I am already #QuarantineChef and #QuarantinePhotographer, why not tick one last thing on the list and become #QuarantineBlogger :P

 But oops, I am a mediocre writer and a poor reader :D So let me give it a pass to write a blog post.
 But then.. what am I good at?
-I am good at making quick notes and creative to make decent sketches….
+I am good at making quick notes....ummm

 ### So here’s my Quaratine Cooking diary – A look at what magic Gudi Padwa cooking can do!